OtherRealms/Shot-Manager-Guide/source/index.rst

 **Make Pre-Render Report**

-Render the first frame of each shot and generate a report CSV containing true scene settings returned by the render process.
+Render the first frame of each Shot and generate a report CSV containing true scene settings returned by the render process.
 Supported by all submitters.

 .. image:: Render_Button.JPG